 Dust is an everyday problem for many of us.
-I used to have coughing fits because of it at work due to dust blown into my work area from the ventilation system in my old job.
-It was terrible!
-I really suffered a lot.
-As I learned later, dust can contain a wide variety of debris, pollutants, and allergens that can be unhealthy to breathe.
+I used to suffer terribly from coughing because of dust blown into my work area from the ventilation system in my old job.

 Infographic – Air purifier and dust facts

 The short answer is yes, air purifiers reduce dust and help eliminate the problem.

 The critical reason is that they eliminate dust particles – both visible and microscopic – from the air.
 Airborne particulates pass through them and are caught permanently in filters.
 Larger dust elements like hair and fabric fibers get trapped in a front section called the pre-filter.

 It’s important to note that I’m referring to filter-based purifiers, not ionizers or ozone generators.
 The reason is that while those have a purpose under certain conditions, they’re not nearly as effective as a traditional (filter-based) purifier.

 Note that air purifiers aren’t a 100% solution – it’s impossible for them to remove all air contaminants, like dust that has settled on surfaces.
 I’ll cover the other steps you should take for the most benefit as we go along.

 A microscopic image of common household dust.
 It’s not made of any one element.
 However different dust sources may generate higher levels of some particles than others.
 These microscopic particulates are not just a cleanliness issue but can aggravate your respiratory system, cause allergies and sickness, and even cause cancer.
 Without a good way to trap and remove dust, you’ll constantly breathe in more and more.

 It’s helpful to understand exactly the problem you’re dealing with.
 Why?
 Because common household dust isn’t often made of large, visible elements that are easily vacuumed or swept away permanently.